Samsunspor: 20 January disaster

 At the start of the 1988–89 season, Samsunspor began training under head coach Nuri Asan with a pre-season camp in Uludağ.
 The team collected 19 points during the first 18 matches of the league.
 On 20 January 1989, while traveling to their first match of the second half of the season against Malatyaspor, the team was involved in a traffic accident.

 Around 9:30 am, near Havza, the club's bus collided with a truck and plunged down a cliff.
 The first aid to the injured Samsunspor players came from the Çarşambaspor delegation, who happened to be passing by en route to their own match against Diyarbakırspor. Çarşambaspor's officials, players, and staff pulled the injured out of the wreckage and transported them to Havza State Hospital, also donating blood.
 Many survivors suffered serious injuries or lifelong disabilities.

 Head coach Nuri Asan, players Muzaffer Badalıoğlu and Mete Adanır, and the bus driver Asım Özkan died at the scene.
-Player Zoran Tomić fell into a coma and passed away six months later in Yugoslavia.
+Player Zoran Tomić fell into a coma and died six months later in Yugoslavia.
 Equipment manager Halil Albayrak and players Emin Kar and Erol Dinler were permanently disabled and retired from football.
 Burhaneddin Beadini was injured and voluntarily retired from football one year later.
 Players Yüksel Öğüten, Fatih Uraz, Şanver Göymen, Kasım Çıkla, and Uğur Terzi were injured but eventually continued their football careers.
 Another survivor, Orhan Kılınç, continued playing football but died in another car accident in 1994.
 Club manager Yüksel Özan also survived the crash with injuries.

 After the accident, leading figures from Turkey's political and sporting world – including President Kenan Evren, Prime Minister Turgut Özal, Speaker of Parliament Yıldırım Akbulut, Minister of National Education, Youth, and Sports Hasan Celal Güzel, SHP chairman Erdal İnönü, DYP chairman Süleyman Demirel, Trabzonspor President Mazhar Afacan, and Malatyaspor President Metin Çağlayan – offered their condolences to Samsunspor.
 Due to the accident, Samsunspor was unable to complete the remainder of the season.
 They were ruled to have lost all remaining matches by default 3–0 defeats.
 However, the Turkish Football Federation granted the club a special status, allowing them to remain in the league, and they were declared the "Honorary Champions" of that season.

 In memory of the tragedy, Samsunspor added black to its traditional red and white club colors.
-The disaster is chronicled in Mehmet Yılmaz's book Samsunspor: Red, White, Black published by İletişim Publishing in 2009, and in Hakan Dilek’s book This Is How It Was, also by İletişim Publishing.
+The disaster is chronicled in Mehmet Yılmaz's book Samsunspor: Red, White, Black published by İletişim Publishing in 2009, and in Hakan Dilek's book This Is How It Was, also by İletişim Publishing.

 The idea of erecting a memorial monument for the tragedy was proposed several times but had not been realized until 2020, when concrete steps were finally taken.
 The Samsun Metropolitan Municipality erected a monument in the Samsun National Garden, and Samsunspor built another in front of the Samsun 19 Mayıs Stadium.
 Although the club's Board of Elders also proposed a project for an additional monument, progress was stalled because the municipality did not allocate a location.